StefanoFerraro/ROS_ETH_course/README.md

 The aim of this repo is to demonstrate what I have learned during this course, giving also the possibility to share my solutions with other students.

+## General Tips

+.
+A package can have multiple nodes inside, when creating a new node (main.. init ..ecc.) pay attention to add an executable to `CMakeList.txt` following this template `add_executable("node name" "executable file")` and `target_link_libraries("node name" ${catkin_LIBRARIES})`.

+.
+When subscribing to a new topic, we just need to choose a new topic name, the topic will be generated automatically.

 ## [Exercise 2](https://ethz.ch/content/dam/ethz/special-interest/mavt/robotics-n-intelligent-systems/rsl-dam/ROS2020/Exercise%20Session%202.pdf)

 **1.**